Zemanek-Münster

 Nike had no formal art training.
 She developed her own unique style and technique in the art of Adire textiles.
 Her textile art has earned her worldwide recognition.
 She was featured on CNN International’s African Voices.
 Her art is permanently displayed at the Smithsonian Museum as of 2012.

-The object Tie-dye fabric with the object ID 3052019 was part of the auction Auction 104 on April 12, 2025, lot number 313 at that time and is currently available for EUR 600 in Open sale.
+The object Tie-dye fabric with the object ID 3052019 was last part of the auction Auction 104 at April 12, 2025 on Zemanek-Münster Auction house.
+The object with the lot number 313 achieved a sales price of EUR 600.

 Here you will find more objects and interesting facts about African art.